fuma0317/Unit-3/criteriaA.md

 I wanted to make a unique main page so I decided to make 7 bubbles which represent each categories of music.
 So if user click on the bubble called "Rock", it jumps to database of rock songs.
 There is one problem which is I need to create 7 database pages and the size of application would be large.

 ![databasepage](Database.JPG)
+**First sketch for database page**
+I made a database page which shows title, artsit, length and dates clearly and looks similar to spotify.

 ## Success Criteria for the software system ##
 1. Secure login system that only allows the client to login